darkreapyre/Sandbox/README.md

 >**Note:** *i-XXXXXXXX* and *eipalloc-XXXXXXXX* should be replaced with the output from **Step 7** and the output from the `describe-addresses` command in **Step 8**.

 ### Step 10: Assign a name to the `admin` node
-Assign the `admin` node it's name by aexecuting the following command:
+Assign the `edge` node it's name by aexecuting the following command:
 ```
-> aws ec2 create-tags --resources i-XXXXXXXX --tags "Key=Name,Value=admin"
+> aws ec2 create-tags --resources i-XXXXXXXX --tags "Key=Name,Value=edge"
 ```

 >**Note:** *i-XXXXXXXX* should be replaced with the EC2 Instance ID created in __Step 7__.

-### Step 11: Connecting to the `admin` node
+### Step 11: Connecting to the `edge` node
-Now that the `admin` node has been created, it up and running and has a public IP allocated to it, the next step is to connect via SSH.
+Now that the `edge` node has been created, it up and running and has a public IP allocated to it, the next step is to connect via SSH.
 For the sake of this step, the *ssh* client that comes with the [Git BASH](https://git-scm.com/) client.
 To do this, execute the following:
 - Open the *Git BASH* application.
 - Navigate to the location of the `devenv-key.pem` file and execute the following:
 ```